HexadigmSystems/FunctionTraits/README.md

           std::size_t I>
 using ArgType_t;
 ```
-Type alias for the type of the "Ith" arg in function "F", where "I" is in the range 0 to the number of (non-variadic) arguments in "F" minus 1 (see "ArgCount_v" variable just above).
+Type alias for the type of the "Ith" arg in function "F", where "I" is in the range 0 to the number of (non-variadic) arguments in "F" minus 1 (see [ArgCount_v](#argcount_v) just above).
 Pass "I" as the (zero-based) 2nd template arg (see earlier examples).
-Note that if "I" is greater than or equal to the number of args in "F" (again, see "ArgCount_v" just above), then a compiler error will occur (so if "F" has no non-variadic args whatsoever, a compiler error will always occur, even if passing zero).</details>
+Note that if "I" is greater than or equal to the number of args in "F" (again, see [ArgCount_v](#argcount_v) just above), then a compiler error will occur (so if "F" has no non-variadic args whatsoever, a compiler error will always occur, even if passing zero).</details>

 <a name="ArgTypeName_v"></a><details><summary>ArgTypeName_v</summary>
 ```C++